satya-das/cib/examples/0010-simple-class/README.md

   - `__zz_cib_ToAbiType` and `__zz_cib_FromAbiType` are used to convert objects back and forth.

 **This ends the explanation of our first example that shows how CIB achieves compiler independence.
-We will now move on to next example to see what happens to classes with virtual methods.**
+In other examples we will see CIB architecture in use in ascertaining ABI stability.**